esp8266/Arduino/doc/libraries.rst

 mDNS and DNS-SD responder (ESP8266mDNS library)
 -----------------------------------------------

-Allows the sketch to respond to multicast DNS queries for domain names like "foo.local", and DNS-SD (service dicovery) queries.
+Allows the sketch to respond to multicast DNS queries for domain names like "foo.local", and DNS-SD (service discovery) queries.
 See attached example for details.

 SSDP responder (ESP8266SSDP)
 ----------------------------